Action Heroine Cheer Fruits

-Action Heroine Cheer Fruits (アクションヒロイン チアフルーツ, Akushon Hiroin Chia Furūtsu) is a Japanese anime television series produced by Diomedéa and directed by Keizō Kusakawa.
+Action Heroine Cheer Fruits (アクションヒロイン チアフルーツ, Akushon Hiroin Chia Furūtsu) is a Japanese anime produced by Diomedéa and directed by Keizō Kusakawa.
 The series aired in Japan between July 7 and September 29, 2017, and is licensed in North America by Sentai Filmworks.
 A manga adaptation by Azuse was serialized in Young Champion Retsu in 2017.

 Plot

 Due to the popularity of a certain city's "action heroine", many districts across Japan have taken on their own local action heroines, holding various live action hero shows to promote their towns.

-Misaki Shirogane is a high school girl and niece of the governor of Hinano City, which is in heavy debt due to its dwindling popularity.
+Misaki Shirogane, a high school girl and niece of the governor of Hinano City, is in heavy debt due to its dwindling popularity.
 After witnessing two of her fellow students, Ann Akagi and Mikan Kise, putting on an amateur hero show, Misaki enrolls them and other girls into the Action Heroine Project, in which they become local heroines and put on live shows to help revitalize their town.